“Where is the airport?”

 “No, I left it in the fridge.”

-The only place that sells drink in the “airport” is the cafeteria.
+The only place that sells drinks in the “airport” is the cafeteria.
 A small bottle is $4, expensive by North American standards, outrageous by Argentinian standards.
-Yet I buy it, because we’re flying a low-cost airline and I doubt we’ll get drinks.
+Yet I buy it because we’re flying a low-cost airline and I doubt we’ll get drinks.